The Kansas Statehouse is home to the Kansas Legislature.

 The university's state relations team works with elected officials, policymakers and government agencies to advance KU's interests and connect university researchers with partners to serve Kansas.

-KU's state relations team serves a liaison between the university and policymakers in Topeka and across the state.
+KU's state relations team serves a liaison between the university and Kansas policymakers.
 Specifically, our team works to:

-• connect KU faculty and staff with Kansas elected officials, agencies and policymakers to help our university achieve its goals.
+• connect faculty and staff with Kansas policymakers to help KU achieve its goals

-In fulfilling these functions, our team works closely with the Kansas Legislature, the Office of the Governor and various state agencies.
-Our team also works very closely with the Kansas Board of Regents and the other Regents universities to ensure that all Kansas higher education institutions are coordinated in their engagement with lawmakers.
+We work closely with the Kansas Legislature, the Office of the Governor and various state agencies.
+We also partner with the Kansas Board of Regents and the other Regents universities to ensure that all Kansas higher education institutions are coordinated in their engagement with lawmakers.

-We ask all KU faculty and staff to connect with our office before engaging with any Kansas governmental partners so we can provide you resources and advice while also ensuring the university speaks with a consistent voice.
-For additional information, view our longstanding guidelines on engagement with government officials.
+We ask KU faculty and staff to connect with our office before engaging with governmental partners so we can provide you advice and ensure a consistent voice.
+For details, view our guidelines on engagement with government officials.

 News

-Chancellor Girod visits with House, Senate committees to discuss higher education funding
+Chancellor visits with House, Senate to discuss how KU drives state economy

-The University of Kansas continues to be the state’s leading economic development engine and talent magnet, said Chancellor Douglas Girod in pair of presentations to Kansas legislators this month.
+02/26/2025 – The University of Kansas continues to be an economic development engine and talent magnet for the state of Kansas, said Chancellor Douglas A. Girod in pair of presentations to Kansas legislators today.

 KU Roundup